 Principal Horn, John Sargent Pillsbury Chair

 Michael Gast joined the Minnesota Orchestra in 1990 and was appointed principal horn in 2004.
-He has appeared as soloist here in concertos and other major works by Bach, Britten, Mozart, Schumann and Strauss.
+He has appeared as soloist here in concertos and other major works by Bach, Britten, Mozart, Schumann, Sibelius and Strauss, among others.
 Most recently, he performed Mozart's Third Horn Concerto and Bach's Brandenburg Concerto No. 1 on subscription concerts during the 2016-17 season.
 In 2007, he and three Orchestra colleagues were featured in performances of Schumann’s Konzertstück for Four Horns, using Gast’s own adaptation of Schumann’s original horn parts.
 At Sommerfest 2009 he performed Mozart’s Fourth Horn Concerto under the direction of Andrew Litton.
-He played Strauss’ Second Horn Concerto on the Orchestra’s spring 2011 Minnesota State Tour and reprised the work at the May 2011 Guarantors’ Concert.
+He played Strauss’ Second Horn Concerto on the Orchestra’s spring Minnesota State Tour and reprised the work at the 2011 Guarantors’ Concert.

 Gast has served as principal horn in the orchestras of the Grand Teton Music Festival, Santa Fe Opera and Festival L’Aquila Opera, among others, and as guest principal with the Saint Paul Chamber Orchestra.
 In addition to his solo roles with the Minnesota Orchestra, he has performed solos with the Cheyenne Symphony Orchestra, Miami Chamber Orchestra, Sunriver Music Festival, Winters Chamber Orchestra, Musical Offerings (San Antonio) and Texas Bach Choir, and at International Horn Society Workshops.
 In 2007 he was a soloist in Schumann’s Konzertstück at the Sunriver Music Festival with the festival’s resident orchestra.